 Through a generous contribution by the Nebraska Investment Finance Authority and the Nebraska 4-H Foundation, Monday’s picnic supper will be provided at no charge to participants.
 Monday and Tuesday's lunch will be available at a cost of $4 per contestant.
 These meals will be offered free of charge to staff, parents and family members who are helping with the event.
 To properly prepare for meals, pre-registration is necessary; please contact your local Extension Office.

 Lodging will be available in Massengale Residential Center at the University of Nebraska-Lincoln’s East Campus (35th & Holdrege) on Sunday and Monday evenings.
 Pre-registration is necessary; please contact your local Extension office.
 Youth pre-registering for a stay in the residence halls will be assigned roommates and will stay in double rooms unless accompanied by their parent or guardian, in which case they may stay with their parent or guardian.
-Rooms are $24 per person, per night and include continental breakfast.
+Rooms are $24 per person, per night and include a grab and go breakfast.
 Lodging fees are required in advance and are non-refundable.
 Sheets, pillows, and pillowcases will be provided.
 Participants will need to bring their own blankets, towels and personal products.

 4-H members involved in any of the Judging Contest are required to pay a non-refundable entry fee of $8.00 per individual.
 Members involved in the Quiz Bowl or Skill-a-thon are required to pay a non-refundable entry fee of $8.00 per individual.
 Pre-registration is required for participation in all contests, workshops, meals and for housing requirements.